shahwahed/nas.scripts/netappConfigMaker/README.txt

 Global Routes
 vFilers Configuration

-the layout is defined in Config.tmpl file you can rearrange it to modify the layout
+the layout is defined in netapp.config.maker.Config.tmpl file you can rearrange it to modify the layout

 .rc layout
 ----------